mlhansen88/Chasing-Arrows/README.md

 **The Plan:**

- - Step 1: Create a new embedded controller system for plastic recycling and manufacturing equipment that allows for data collection, analytics, and remote device monitoring / control.
+ - Sub-Project 1: Create a new embedded controller system for plastic recycling and manufacturing equipment that allows for data collection, analytics, and remote device monitoring / control.
 Learn more here: https://github.com/mlhansen88/Chasing-Arrows/blob/main/Embedded-IOT-Controller/README.md
+ - Sub-Project 2: Develop a system to embedded NFC tags link to NFTs in the manufactured plastic products to provide supply chain provenance, unique customer experiences, and decentrailized authenitcation/transations.

 - More Coming Soon!